Aaron98990/ways-of-the-game/goals.md

 > - an outside agent who interfered with play unless a goal results as outlined [..] in ‘Extra persons on the field of play’; play is restarted with a dropped ball
 > - Law 3.9

-If the ball goes into the goal but deflected off someone that enters the field of play to block the goal, the goal should generally stand.
+If the ball goes into the goal but deflected off an outside agent that enters the field of play to block the goal, the goal should generally stand.

 > If a ball is going into the goal and the interference does not prevent a defending player playing the ball, the goal is awarded if the ball enters the goal (even if contact was made with the ball) unless the interference was by the attacking team.
 >